x-anudeep/Multi-Agent-Intelligence-Engine/README.md

 - evaluation harness with reusable dataset-driven scoring
 - Terraform assets for provisioning cluster, registry, and deployment foundations

+## Phase 5 Goal

+Phase 5 turns the project into a showable product experience:

+- zero-dependency live demo server with a browser-based control room
+- curated scenario presets for recruiter and interview walkthroughs
+- visual workflow results covering routing, governance, knowledge hits, and reports
+- one-command local launch flow for a reliable portfolio demo

 ## High-Level Architecture

 ```text